alessandroraffa/alessandroraffa/README.md

 - **Web Application Frameworks (2013-2022):** I started developing my own web application frameworks, enabling the creation of more efficient and scalable web applications.
 This includes a project for a biodiversity data bank in 2014, where I was able to modularize the code and create dynamic custom features and datasets.

-- **Co-founder of a Startup (2014):** I co-founded a startup, focusing primarily on the technological innovation and development aspects of the business.
+- **Co-founder of a Startup (2014):** I co-founded a startup (infobiotech), focusing primarily on the technological innovation and development aspects of the business.
 My role involved extensive research and application of cutting-edge technologies, driving the technical vision of the company.
 I dedicated myself to developing robust and scalable software solutions, ensuring they aligned with our strategic goals.
 This period was marked by significant technical growth and learning, as I navigated the challenges of bringing novel ideas to fruition in a dynamic startup environment.
 This experience not only enhanced my technical skills but also deepened my understanding of the practical applications of emerging technologies in a real-world setting.

 - **Node.js, Google Cloud Platform, and NoSQL Databases (2015-Present):** My career since 2015 has been significantly shaped by embracing scalable, cloud-based solutions.
 The use of these technologies has been instrumental in enhancing the performance and scalability of my projects.